U.S. Route 24

-U.S. Route 24 (US 24) is one of the original United States highways of 1926.
+U.S. Route 24 or U.S. Highway 24 (US 24) is one of the original United States Numbered Highways of 1926 which runs east and west for most of its routing.
 It originally ran from Pontiac, Michigan, in the east to Kansas City, Missouri, in the west.
-Today, the highway's eastern terminus is in Independence Township, Michigan at an intersection with I-75, and its western terminus is near Minturn, Colorado at an intersection with I-70.
-The highway transitions from north–south to east–west signage at the Ohio-Michigan state line.
+Today, the highway's eastern terminus is in Independence Township, Michigan, at an intersection with Interstate 75 (I-75), and its western terminus is near Minturn, Colorado, at an intersection with I-70.
+The highway transitions from north–south to east–west signage at the Ohio–Michigan state line.